pennyl67/openminted-guidelines/GLOSSARY.md

 ## annotation scheme

 A set of elements and values designed to annotate data.
-An annotation scheme usually aims to represent a specific level of information, such as morphological features of words, syntactic dependency relations between phrases, discourse level information etc. It can consist of a flat structure of elements and values \(e.g. part-of-speech tags\) or it can be more complex with interrelated elements \(e.g. specific morphological features to be used for each part-of-speech\).
+An annotation scheme usually aims to represent a specific level of information, such as morphological features of words, syntactic dependency relations between phrases, discourse level information, etc. It can consist of a flat structure of elements and values \(e.g. part-of-speech tags\) or it can be more complex with interrelated elements \(e.g. specific morphological features to be used for each part-of-speech\).

 ## application

 Any software program \(or group of programs seen as a whole\) intended for the end-user and addressing one or multiple related user needs.

-## \(software\) component
+## component \(software component\)

 An algorithm wrapped in a standard way so that it can be integrated as a reusable tool or service within a particular component-oriented framework such as UIMA, GATE, etc.